MmakgadiLetsela/MMALET25583_FTO2506_Group-B_Mmakgadi-Letsela_JSLPP/README.md

 ## Set-up Instructions 🚧
+- Ensure you have VS Code to open the actual code and a web browser to view the project on the web.
+- Ensure you have github to view the project url.
+- Click on the url in the github to open the project in the browser.
+- This project supports Chrome, Safari, Mozilla and Explorer.

 ## Interaction Instructions 🔭
 - Refresh the tab to fetch the initial tasks from the API.